haotian2006/HelperDocs-contributions/Basic Methods of Instances.md

 print(part1:FindFirstChild("Part3")) --> nil, Part is not a child of part1 print(part1:FindFirstChild("Part3",true)) --> Part3, this returns Part3 because we told it to find the descendants of the part as well
 ```

+!!! info WaitForChild vs FindFirstChild
+    WaitForChild is used when you are not sure if a child exists such as when replicating  stuff

 ## FindFirstAncestor(name: string): Instance
 This will return the first ancestor(parent of the parent of the parent...) with the given name.
 If no ancestor with the name is found then return nil.